-- by submitting one of the following by the 3rd week: a final thesis, a final report for the capstone project, or one SRP (3 credits each). - \\ After completing 45 graduation requirement credits or more including the research project, MPP students must apply online for graduation eligibility review through the KDI School website from the 3rd to 5th week of each semester.
+- 1 In the 4th semester of the second year, at least 3 credits must be completed by submitting one of the following by the 3rd week: a final thesis, a final report for the capstone project, or one SRP (3 credits each). - \\ After completing 45 graduation requirement credits or more including the research project, MPP students must apply online for graduation eligibility review through the KDI School website from the 3rd to 5th week of each semester.